 CBD is widely available in a number of different forms.
 You can purchase a liquid or tincture (mixed with alcohol) that is dropped under the tongue for quick absorption, oils (where the CBD is blended with oil) in the form of a lotion for external use, or capsules for oral ingestion.
 Newer inventions include soft gel capsules, for easier swallowing, and even gummies – gel chew sweets that are gaining in popularity.

-In 2017 the World Health Organization published a list of Priority Pathogens (pathogens are micro-organisms that can cause diseases) for which new antibiotics, or alternatives to antibiotics are urgently needed as they have become multi drug resistant.
+In 2017 the World Health Organization published a list of Priority Pathogens (pathogens are micro-organisms that can cause diseases) for which new antibiotics or alternatives to antibiotics are urgently needed as they have become multidrug-resistant.
 There are 12 families of pathogens on this list.

 A new study published in the journal early this year, Scientific Reports, by scientists Janne Kudsk Klitgaard (Principal Investigator) and Claes Søndergaard Wassmann (corresponding author) from the University of Southern Denmark reported that the combination of CBD and antibiotics was proving to be more effective than treatments with antibiotics on their own.

 CBD and an antibiotic were used against Staphylococcus aureus bacteria which is known to cause skin infections, heart valve infections, bone infections and pneumonia.
-According to their studies, with the addition of CBD, less antibiotics were required to achieve the same effect as the antibiotic on its own.
+According to their studies, with the addition of CBD, fewer antibiotics were required to achieve the same effect as the antibiotic on its own.
 The CBD acts as a ‘helper compound’ which enhances the efficiency of the antibiotic in test tubes and animal models.

-This alone is a great breakthrough, however what is even more encouraging is that there is even more potential for the humble CBD.
+This alone is a great breakthrough, however, what is even more encouraging is that there is even more potential for the humble CBD.
 Scientists are now researching CBD as a potential replacement for antibiotics, with preliminary studies showing that CBD potentially has a similar potency to commonly used antibiotics.
-In some test cases the CBD has outperformed the antibiotic in terms of how long it takes to kill the bacteria.
-At this stage it appears that CBD is showing positive results against gram-positive bacteria, but not against gram-negative bacteria.
+In some test cases, the CBD has outperformed the antibiotic in terms of how long it takes to kill the bacteria.
+At this stage, it appears that CBD is showing positive results against gram-positive bacteria, but not against gram-negative bacteria.

 To put this in layman’s terms, it is effective against bacteria that cause pneumonia and skin infections, but not against E-Coli and Salmonella.
-Salmonella is the bacteria responsible for most food related illnesses (food poisoning).
+Salmonella is the bacteria responsible for most food-related illnesses (food poisoning).
 E-Coli is at the root of most urinary tract infections, diarrhoea and other illnesses.

-The current research is in its early days, and more testing will be required to ascertain what combinations work and which not, under what circumstances and what dosages are safe.
+The current research is in its early days, and more testing will be required to ascertain what combinations work and which do not, under what circumstances and what dosages are safe.
 It is also important that the side effects of larger doses of CBD are further investigated.

 It is however great news in the fight against superbugs and bacteria commonly contracted in communities and hospitals.
-Antibiotic resistant bacteria have become a major threat to health worldwide, and it’s exciting that scientists are broadening their search for a solution, and finding positive results.
+Antibiotic-resistant bacteria have become a major threat to health worldwide, and it’s exciting that scientists are broadening their search for a solution, and finding positive results.